Kori Khela

-Kori Khela is an Indian Bengali language drama television series broadcasting on the Bengali general entertainment channel Zee Bangla and is also available on the digital platform ZEE5.
-It has been premiered on 8 March 2021 and starred by Sriparna Roy and Ananda Ghosh.
-The series is being produced by Sumeet Hukamchand Mittal under the banner of Shashi Sumeet Productions.
-It is remake of Zee TV series Punar Vivaah - Zindagi Milegi Dobara.
+Kori Khela is an Indian Bengali language drama television series aired on the Bengali general entertainment channel Zee Bangla.
+It premiered from 8 March 2021 and starred by Sriparna Roy and Ananda Ghosh.
+The series is produced by Sumeet Mittal and Sumeet Mittal under the banner of Shashi Sumeet Productions.
+It is remake of Zee TV's Hindi series Punar Vivaah – Zindagi Milegi Dobara.

 Plot

 The story centers on Pari and Apurba.
 Pari, a widow lady (who wasn’t actually widow which she get to know later) and independent single mother, who lives with her son Kuttush.
 Her mother-in-law wants her to remarry, but she disagrees.
 She meets Apurba who seems to be responsible by nature.
 Whether Pari gives herself a second chance or not, makes the rest of the story.

 Apurba and Pari marry, thinking about their children who need proper parenting.
 At first Srija couldn't accept Paromita but as time passes and when Paromita saves Srija from the trap of the false Shantanu by giving her life at stake she understands how much Pari loves her and accepts her.
 Soon, Anu comes to Ganguly house to accompany Srija and forms a nice bond with Pari.
 Also, Chaitali accepts Paromita as her daughter-in-law and regards her as the Laxmi of their house.
 Anu along with Aniket, Subhra, Misty, Tonni and Souvik plans to make Apurbo and Paromita closer for which Anu intentionally gets closer to Apurbo so that Paromita becomes jealous and confesses her rights of being his wife.
 They also reveal their plan to Chaitali who also promises to keep it a secret.
 Later Ganguly family members opens a cafe but Ritu oppessos as she was having external martial affair with Jayanta who was also running a cafe.
 She and Joyonto fears that her cafe might affect his cafe.
 Later then plans many things to stop her cafe but fails.
 At last Ritu mixes a chemical powder to Pori's food and she goes to jail.
 Later she gets bailed as all the truth gets revealed.
 Ritu and Joyonto gets arrested although Ritu was bailed.
 Later Sutapa and Ani refuse to keep Ritu at their home.
 Ani divorces Ritu and Ritu tries to brainwash Sutapa against Paromita but fails to do so.